Anshul-Ukawat/drone-deconfliction-system/README.md

 MIT License – free to use, modify, and distribute.

 ## ⭐ Feedback & Contributions
-Pull requests and issue reports are welcome!/<br>
+Pull requests and issue reports are welcome!<br>
 If you like the project, give it a ⭐ and share it!